itsmansoor03/itsmansoor03/README.md

 - 👋 Hi, I’m @itsmansoor03
 - 👀 I’m interested in mobile apps , and discover more abowt softwere and programming
-- 🌱 I’m currently learning flutter language
+- 🌱 I’m currently learning Asp.net core mvc
-- 💞️ I’m looking to collaborate on flutter programming team
+- 💞️ I’m looking to collaborate on Asp.net core mvc programming team
 - 📫 How to reach me ? mobile number : +962790360465

 <!---